Hundreds of ingredients are added to foods during processing to enhance the flavor of the final product.

 Seasoning blends are used to give a salty, savory taste to dishes like stews, tacos, and stir-fries.

-Although frozen meals can be a convenient and cheap way to put food on the table, they often contain a host of unhealthy and potentially problematic ingredients, including MSG.
+Frozen meals can be a convenient and cheap way to put food on the table, and they often contain MSG.

 Many companies that make frozen dinners add MSG to their products to improve the savory flavor of the meal (